 - review public comments related to your project (coming soon)

-Once your application is completed online, submit payment by mail or directly to City Hall:
+Once your application is completed online, submit payment by mail to:

 Attn: (Planner or Architect Name)